 Ways Data Analytics Affects Healthcare

 The use of data analytics in healthcare is growing tremendously and is currently at an all-time high.
+The use of big data analytics solutions in healthcare is growing tremendously and is currently at an all-time high.
 According to an eHealth Initiative, 90% of the 102 healthcare organizations asked claimed that they use analytics for their quality improvement initiatives and revenue cycle management.

 According to a 2015 CDC report, the reason for the rise of data in healthcare can be credited to the innumerous benefits that it offers including 82% improvement in patient care, 63% reduced readmissions rates, 62% improvement in overall health outcomes, and 54% improved financial reporting capabilities.